 The search for the perfect candidate is over, they’ve accepted the job, but there’s just one thing standing between them and the start date: their current location.
 They may need to move cities or even overseas to work for you.
 This is where an employee relocation plan – also often referred to as “global mobility” or “corporate relocation” – will come into action.
+Many companies hire an outsourced relocation company to help with the process.

 This guide will cover everything you need to know about employee relocation including: